 MCRSP does not provide organizations with sample policies and procedures.
 Instead, it urges each organization to develop its own policies and procedures based on its own mission and vision.
 Please contact MCRSP staff who might be able to assist you in seeing policies and procedures that have been developed in other organizations.
+At the bottom of this page are some links to other NARR state affiliates that do offer sample policies.
 However, we strongly urge you to develop your own, based on your actual operations.
 The following can be a guide to you in developing these policies and procedures.

 Policy and Procedure Development Toolkit

 - assure equal treatment of service recipients; and

 - are required by funders.

 - Provide details on how your organization is designed to operate and is a base line for quality improvement efforts when challenges are identified.

 - Management can assure consistency across departments, among staff and across service recipients.

 - Staff can assure consistency for service recipients.

 - Service recipients can expect consistency from staff, understand their rights and responsibilities and clearly understand consequences of their actions.